-Course Code: EEE 4881 Course Title: Biomedical Instrumentation Sessional Credit Hours: 1.5 Contact Hours: 3 per Week
+Course Code: EEE 4881 Course Title: Biomedical Instrumentation Sessional

 Objectives: This course consists of two parts.
 In the first part, students will perform experiments to verify practically the theories and concepts learned in EEE 4827.
 In the second part, students will design simple systems using the principles learned in EEE 4827.